uxeeCoder/postman-reflection/README.md

 # Thunder Client
 ## Objective
 The objective of this assignment is to replicate the tasks completed on Day 4, but this time using Thunder Client in VS Code.
 This will provide hands-on experience with an alternative API testing tool and offer insights into the differences and similarities between Thunder Client and Postman.

+- I found Thunder Client bit easier to use being integrated in VS Code, basic functions are same to create a variable and to send a GEt or POST request.
+- Although the secret option to hide the Keys is used but still with Mouse Hover, hidden keys still display which is not very secure.
 ### Get Request:
 <img width="960" alt="image" src="https://github.com/uxeeCoder/postman-reflection/assets/148591312/fc52144d-aeef-49e0-95cb-e5b1e35d6a8b">
 <img width="960" alt="image" src="https://github.com/uxeeCoder/postman-reflection/assets/148591312/a4d5dcb1-7a58-4b01-9b7c-60a174873e65">